Native American Intellectual Property Enterprise Council

 Clarence O’Berry

-Clarence O’Berry is the President/CEO of the Mandaree Enterprises family of companies, and brings over 35 years’ experience in business-development and tribal enterprise management to his advisory position with NAIPEC.
+Clarence O’Berry is the President/CEO of the Mandaree Enterprises family of companies and has over 35 years’ experience in business development and tribal enterprise management.
 His business expertise spans a host of disciplines, including strategic partnerships, acquisitions, organizational renewal, branding, trademarking, intellectual property investments and management, federal and commercial contract capture.
-A lifelong entrepreneur himself, Clarence is committed to pursuing innovative strategies to promote Native ingenuity and commercial success.
-Among numerous other awards, he has been recognized by the Minority Business Alliance in 2008 as one of the 25 Most Powerful Minority Men in Business.
-Clarence is an enrolled member of the Sisseton-Wahpeton Oyate Sioux Tribe.

 John Herman

-John Herman is a partner at Robbins Geller Rudman & Dowd LLP, the Chair of the Firm’s Intellectual Property and Technology Practice and manages the Firm’s Atlanta office.
-His practice focuses on complex civil litigation, with a particular emphasis on high technology matters.
+John Herman is the Chairman and Founder of Herman Jones LLP, a high stakes litigation boutique.
+His practice focuses on complex civil litigation and licensing with a particular emphasis on high technology matters.
 His experience includes securities, patent, antitrust, data breach, whistleblower and class action litigation.
-Herman also has significant first chair trial experience, handling numerous cases through verdict in both federal and state courts.

 Kodee Goseyun